-People are called to do this in different ways.
-I get involved in giving back to the community through multiple charities: through the church, mentoring kids at the Boys and Girls Club, supporting orphanages in Africa, sending money back home to my family in Greece, going to charity events, raising money… I once raised more than $100,000 for the Lymphoma Leukemia Society in ten weeks.
+I get involved in giving back to the community through multiple charities.
+I feel that I have been blessed in life.
+I believe that it’s a key part of humanity that we have an obligation to take care of each other.
+I am very active through the church, mentoring kids at the Boys and Girls Club, supporting orphanages in Africa, sending money back home to my family in Greece, going to charity events, and raising money.